Path of the Dragon

 The work begins wherever contact becomes possible.

-The Dragon is what becomes possible when power, grief, desire, and conscience stop tearing in opposite directions.
+The Dragon is what becomes possible when power, grief, desire, conscience, and embodiment stop tearing in opposite directions.

 It appears in the boundary you finally keep.
 In the grief you finally allow.
 In the life you stop postponing and start inhabiting.